exfil0/MSSQLSEC/README.md

 Examination of the individual database settings such as database compatibility levels, recovery model, Auto-Shrink and Auto-Grow settings, collation settings, and more.
 These parameters directly impact the database's operational efficiency, data integrity, and recovery capabilities.

+Note: Replace 'YourDatabase' with your actual database name.

 To check database-level settings:
 ```
 SELECT * FROM YourDatabase.sys.database_files;